Mongolia Winter Expedition

 2 nights | Terelj National Park

-Traditional ger camp.
-Twin-share gers.
-Heating provided.
+Traditional ger camp with heating provided.
+Twin-share accommodation.
 Bathroom facilities may be shared.

 Traditional ger, wooden house or local accommodation depending on conditions.
 Shared facilities.

-Stay with a nomadic family in a traditional ger.
-Simple conditions.
-Shared facilities.
+Stay with a local nomadic family in a traditional ger.
+Simple conditions with shared facilities.

-All accommodation is selected for suitability for winter travel.
-Standards outside Ulaanbaatar are basic and reflect the remote regions visited.
+All accommodation has been selected for suitability for winter travel.
+Standards outside Ulaanbaatar are simple and reflect the remote regions visited, providing a genuine insight into life in Mongolia’s wilderness regions.

 What’s included